SebaNLee/Rust/README.md

-# Rust
+## Rust
-Repository to store my Rust learning process, using the official book!
+Repository to document my Rust learning process, using the [official book](https://doc.rust-lang.org/stable/book/)!

+Will mostly upload code from project chapters.